RuohanW/Tasml/README.md

 ## Overview
-This repository contains the implementation of the meta-learning model described in the paper "[Structured Prediction for Conditional Meta-Learning](https://arxiv.org/abs/2002.08799)" by Wang et. al. It was posted will be presented at NeurIPS 2020.
+This repository contains the implementation of the meta-learning model described in the paper "[Structured Prediction for Conditional Meta-Learning](https://arxiv.org/abs/2002.08799)".
+It will be presented at NeurIPS 2020.

 The paper learns a task-conditional meta-parameters using "[structured prediction](https://en.wikipedia.org/wiki/Structured_prediction)", which considers the meta-parameters as structured output.